OwenYing/gpt-pages/README.md

 # 🚀 GPT Ideas Hub

-Add github link, linked in.
 Loading is bit slow
 Can pin a tool
-create a issue if you want some page
+create a issue for bugs, gpt will fix it
+Redo the footer.

 "Can you brainstorm 100 useful ideas that can be used via 1-page static pages? " "Can you implement each of them as a 1-pager static page?"